 There’s a tragedy at the core of Manchester by the Sea, but you’d never see it behind that emotionless wall separating Casey Affleck from the rest of the world.
 His eyes are remote and affectionless, but not unreachable—that tiny thread of hope is what Kenneth Lonergan hinges the film’s dramatic bearings on.
 Affleck protrudes emotions which seem to work on a completely separate dimension than most people, but his conviction is grounded in such raw human dejection you’ll never mistake Manchester by the Sea as anything other than pure, unfiltered human drama.
 Much like the film itself Affleck’s performance is rich with deeply buried grief and an underlying wealth of human affection—all existing just out of arm’s reach of the personal toxins that he, and maybe a great deal of us, carry in death’s inevitable (and sometimes unexpected) wake.

 Manchester by the Sea was originally the brainchild of Matt Damon but due to the A-lister’s scheduling conflicts most of the script’s heavy-lifting was tasked to acclaimed playwright (and established filmmaker) Kenneth Lonergan whose previous work Damon had already familiarized himself with—the two collaborated for the terribly underrated Margaret (2011).
 Margaret was a production backed with controversy; it ended with Martin Scorsese editing the final cut, resulting in a shorter film than Lonergan previously intended and him having garnered a reputation among studios of being too inflexible.
 I was disappointed to learn that the cut of Manchester by the Sea I had originally seen at the Vancouver International Film Festival had also been edited down to a more streamlined running time but not too surprised—Lonergan’s films (and a lot of other directors) normally stretch past the tolerated threshold of most big studio limits (this one runs at 137 minutes).
 Manchester, however, overcomes the systemic butchery of the cutting room floor through Lonergan’s sheer clarity of vision.
-Following a long respite from filmmaking Kenneth Lonergan turned what was essentially an early Oscar-prestige picture into something of an American classic, both acutely original in its dramatic conviction and nostalgic in its depiction of the American working class.
+Following a long respite from filmmaking Kenneth Lonergan turned what was essentially an early Oscar-prestige picture into something of an American classic, both acutely understated in its dramatic conviction and nostalgic in its depiction of the American working class.